A2osX/A2osX/.Docs/Shell Developers Guide.md

     #	 Special case of -N option.
 As soon as the user types any key, input will
     #    be ended and the single key code will be stored in $A as an Integer.
     #	 This can be used to capture/process special keys like TAB, Arrows and DEL.
+	#	 In this special case of READ, the character pressed is NOT echoed.
 	READ -N 0 A

 ### REN

 	REN <value> <value>